pagkly/Zed/Investopedia3/Self-Directed IRA (SDIRA).md

 ## How to Open a Self-Directed IRA (SDIRA)

 With most IRA providers, you can only open a regular IRA (traditional or Roth), and can only invest in the usual suspects: stocks, bonds, and mutual funds/ETFs.
-If you want to open a self-directed IRA, you’ll need a [qualified IRA custodian that specializes in that type of account.](https://www.irs.gov/retirement-plans/approved-nonbank-trustees-and-custodians)1
+If you want to open a self-directed IRA, you’ll need a [[qualified IRA custodian that specializes in that type of account.]](https://www.irs.gov/retirement-plans/approved-nonbank-trustees-and-custodians)1

 Not every SDIRA custodian offers the same range of investments.
 So, if you’re interested in a specific asset—say, gold bullion—make sure it’s part of a potential custodian’s offerings.